saladwithgrass/hand-pose-detection/README.md

 Maybe i'll recalibrate them, since my tech for calibration is anything but precise.

 Now, i should try getting rvec and tvec and then determining the of an object.

+Also, above i made a mistake of saying that i will get `rvecs` and `tvecs` from calibration.
+No. From calibration i only get camera data.
+It can be used then to determine `rvec` and `tvec` more precisely.

+## Task 5: 3d graphics
+Now, i want to triangulate the position of an object with cameras.
+I don't have anything precise in 3d space on my hands right now.
+What i will do is display and point in 3d and look at its movement and try verifying if at least its quality is correct.
+Any other precision will come from better calibration and better calibration comes from better equipment.
+As of now, i have to figure out how to draw a point on a 3d plot.